 We encourage you to know what district your property is zoned and to review the uses proposed as well as the supplemental regulations related to those uses so that you can provide input to the Planning Commission and Board of Supervisors about the proposed changes.
-You can use the County's GIS website or call our office at 804-693-1224 to learn what zone your property lies within.
+You can use the County’s GIS website or call our office at 804-693-1224 to learn what zone your property lies within.

 Presentations and Draft Documents